 Borrelle, S.B., Leuzinger, S., Frielick, S., Cusens, J. and Lawrence, G. 2015.
 The Global Change app.
 A teaching tool for connecting the global carbon and water cycles through the stomata of plants & describes how human activities influence these cycles | Freely available from the iTunes and Google Play stores, and is also for your computer.

 Forest & Bird.
 2014.
 New Zealand Seabirds: Important Bird Areas and Conservation.
 The Royal Forest & Bird Protection Society of New Zealand, Wellington, New Zealand PDF

-2018-2020 David H. Smith Postdoctoral Research Fellow for the project “Mitigating oceanic plastic pollution: modeling inputs and interventions to identify effective reduction strategies”
+David H. Smith Postdoctoral Conservation Research Fellowship 2018-2020.
+“Mitigating oceanic plastic pollution: modeling inputs and interventions to identify effective reduction strategies”

 2017-2019 SESYNC Pursuit Co-lead for the pursuit “Mitigating oceanic plastic pollution: modeling inputs, interventions and future scenarios to direct mitigation strategies for achieving measurable improvements to marine ecosystems”

 Society for Conservation Biology Oceania (SCBO), 2018, Wellington, Aotearoa New Zealand: Invited talk: “Seabird conservation after predator eradication”